 There has never been a question if Jenni Word made the right career choice.
 Jenni began volunteering as a candy striper in high school and has stayed in the health care field ever since.
-She began her nursing career in Neonatal Intensive Care and within a year transitioned to Rural Nursing at Wallowa Memorial Hospital in Enterprise, OR.
-She began as a staff RN, became Surgical Services & OB Manager and is now working as the Chief Nursing Officer and Clinic Administrator.
+She started her nursing career in Neonatal Intensive Care and, within a year, transitioned to Rural Nursing at Wallowa Memorial Hospital in Enterprise, OR.
+She began as a staff RN, became Surgical Services & OB Manager, and is now working as the Chief Nursing Officer and Clinic Administrator.

 Jenni loves living in Rural Eastern Oregon despite the challenges and limited resources available.
-Outside of work she enjoys archery hunting, hiking, paddle boarding and spending time with family.
-She is passionate about volunteering and serving her community and sits on a plethora of boards including the Chamber of Commerce and the City Council.
+Outside of work, she enjoys archery hunting, hiking, paddle boarding, and spending time with family.
+Jenni is passionate about volunteering and serving her community and sits on many boards, including the Chamber of Commerce and the City Council.
 She is truly a person who makes a difference in the lives of others every single day.

 Michelle Gardner – Clinic Director

-Michelle grew up in Enterprise and then lived all over Idaho, Montana, Washington, Oregon, and Wyoming.
+Michelle grew up in Enterprise and then lived throughout Idaho, Montana, Washington, Oregon, and Wyoming.
 She spent 11 years working as a wildland firefighter and eventually graduated from the University of Montana with a B.S. in Athletic Training.
-After working with high school, college, and professional athletes for 7 years she went on to pursue her masters.
+After working with high school, college, and professional athletes for 7 years, she pursued her master’s.
 Michelle’s master’s degree is from Washington State University in Healthcare Policy & Administration.
-In her spare time she enjoys whitewater rafting, golfing, paddle boarding, and just spending time outdoors.
+She enjoys whitewater rafting, golfing, paddle boarding, and just spending time outdoors in her spare time.

 Gwen Thomas – RN, BSN, ACE* Certified Health Coach

-Gwen Thomas comes to WMMC as a health coach after more than 25 years in the home health field, with a specialty in hospice nursing.
+Gwen Thomas comes to WMMC as a health coach after more than 25 years in the home health field, specializing in hospice nursing.
 She is a mid-west farmer’s daughter, raised in the Mennonite tradition, and grew up among extended family and great food.
-This meant both healthy, farm raised food and high calorie potlucks at church and family functions.
+This meant both healthy, farm-raised food and high-calorie potlucks at church and family functions.
 It meant hard work and fresh air, and few vacations.
-She was taught smokin’ and drinkin’ was frowned upon, but gluttonous eating was ok.
-She has since learned what balance, moderation, and healthful living really means and she desires to share with others who seek same information and healthy goals.
-Gwen has been an exercise fanatic for many years, as a runner, hiker, and cyclist, and has become an “Accidental Ultra Marathoner”.
+She was taught smokin’, and drinkin’ was frowned upon, but gluttonous eating was ok.
+She has since learned what balance, moderation, and healthful living really means, and she desires to share with others who seek the same information and health goals.
+Gwen has been an exercise fanatic for many years as a runner, hiker, and cyclist and has become an “Accidental Ultra Marathoner.”
 She’s completed over 50 races, winning many age group awards in road and trail races of various distances from 5k to 50 miles, and thrives on long day hikes climbing peaks and ridges in the Eagle Cap Wilderness with her husband.
-On a personal, informal level, she has trained friends and family to also complete their running and fitness goals.
-As a health and wellness coach her passion is to see people become as healthy and active as possible, and she knows being Healthy and Fit isn’t a Fad or a Trend.
+On a personal, informal level, she has trained friends and family to complete their running and fitness goals.
+As a health and wellness coach, her passion is to see people become as healthy and active as possible, and she knows being Healthy and Fit isn’t a Fad or a Trend.
 It’s a Lifestyle.
-When Gwen is not working in the clinic she is out caring for our community as part of WMMC’s Visiting Nurse Service program, providing nursing care to the homebound.
+When Gwen is not working in the clinic, she is out caring for our community as part of WMMC’s Visiting Nurse Service program, providing nursing care to the homebound.

 Shilo Zacharias Flory – Clinic Supervisor

 Shilo Zacharias Flory was born and raised here in Enterprise, Oregon.
-Currently, she lives on a small ranch in Joseph with her husband Casey.
+Currently, she lives on a small ranch in Joseph with her husband, Casey.
 She graduated in 2001 from Enterprise High School.
 Most of her free time is spent riding and showing horses or taking her nieces to horse shows to compete.
-One of Shilo’s biggest accomplishments was qualifying and competing for the AQHA world show in Oklahoma City in 1998.
-Shilo joined Wallowa Memorial Medical Clinic in June 2018 where she gets great satisfaction in helping patients.
+One of Shilo’s biggest accomplishments was qualifying for the AQHA world show in Oklahoma City in 1998.
+Shilo joined Wallowa Memorial Medical Clinic in June 2018, where she gets great satisfaction in helping patients.